 Yes.
-If you do not want CPR, feeding tubes, breathing machines, or other life-prolonging interventions if you become terminally ill or permanently unconscious, then you can use one document that combines both the living will and the medical power of attorney forms.
+You can use one document that combines both the living will and the medical power of attorney forms.

-8. Can I still make my own healthcare decisions once I have created an advance directive?
+8. Can I still make my own health care decisions once I have created an advance directive?
 Yes.
 Your living will does not become effective until you are terminally ill or permanently unconscious AND too sick to make decisions for yourself.
 As long as you can do this, you have the right to make your own decisions.
 Your medical power of attorney does not become effective until you are not able to clearly say your own wishes.